Xenon (processor): XCGPU

-The Xbox 360 S introduced the XCGPU, which integrated the Xenon CPU and the Xenos GPU onto the same die, and the eDRAM into the same package.
+The Xbox 360 S introduced the XCGPU (codename Vejle), which integrated the Xenon CPU and the Xenos GPU onto the same die, and the eDRAM into the same package.
 The XCGPU follows the trend started with the integrated EE+GS in PlayStation 2 Slimline, combining CPU, GPU, memory controllers and IO in a single cost-reduced chip.
 It also contains a "front side bus replacement block" that connects the CPU and GPU internally in exactly the same manner as the front side bus would have done when the CPU and GPU were separate chips, so that the XCGPU doesn't change the hardware characteristics of the Xbox 360.

 XCGPU contains 372 million transistors and is manufactured by GlobalFoundries on a 45 nm process.
 Compared to the original chipset in the Xbox 360 the combined power requirements are reduced by 60% and the physical chip area by 50%.

+In 2014, the Winchester Xbox 360 system introduced a shrunken XCGPU on a 32 nm process (codename Oban).
+This chip is no longer a multi-chip-module and integrates the eDRAM into the main die.